Aagadu: Marketing

 The prologue of the film was criticised by Pawan Kalyan's fans for its similarities with Gabbar Singh (2012).
 Also, the dialogue, "Prathodu pululu, simhalu, enugulu, elakalatho yedhava comparisons.
 Elaparam ochestundi" (Everyone is comparing themselves to tigers, lions, elephants and rats.
 It's quite irritating) was considered by a section of the audience as a satire on the popular dialogues of other films.
 After the teaser's release, the fans of Mahesh and Kalyan had a verbal fight on the social platforms, with the latter calling it a "sequel to Gabbar Singh".
 Addressing the controversy, Mahesh later clarified that it is not personal in any way and is the "attitude of the character that is being portrayed on screen".

 As a part of the film's promotion, a statewide contest named "Meelo Evaru Superstar SUPER SuperFan" was launched on 25 August 2014.
-Few Mahesh's fans were selected from Vishakhapatnam, Vijayawada, Khammam, Warangal, Tirupati and Kurnool from 25—27 August.
+Few Mahesh's fans were selected from Visakhapatnam, Vijayawada, Khammam, Warangal, Tirupati and Kurnool from 25—27 August.
 They played a specially designed game on Mahesh and his films and the one who answered most of the answers correctly was identified and shortlisted in each centre.
 Twelve people selected in this way were invited to the audio launch.
 These twelve played a game there and the winner was crowned by Mahesh himself as the "Superstar SUPER Superfan" with a special gift.
 A special train named "Superstar Express" was decorated with the film's posters.
 It travelled from Secunderabad to Vishakhapatnam.

 The makers unfolded "The Aagadu belt" on 17 September 2014 at Vishakhapatnam in the presence of Mahesh's fans, important dignitaries, officials from local police and people who held the belt to create a record for the world's longest police belt.
 Few specially created promotional kits were distributed to Mahesh's fans there.